fedcba499/notes/electronics/electronics_components_notes.md

 **SCL (Serial Clock)** Line is used to synchronise the data transfer between the master & slave device.
 Direction controlled by Master Device which generates the clock pulses to co-ordinate the timing of data transmission.

+## What is difference between Linear Regulator vs Buck Converter?
+**Linear Regulator** drops voltage by burning the excess as heat.
+Like LM7805, AMS1117 etc. Easy to use (input, output, and 2 capacitors).
+Cheap and widely available.
+Output is clean (low electrical noise) good for sensitive analog circuits.
+**Buck Converters** switches input with an inductor & capacitor to step down voltage.
+Efficiency 80 - 95%.
+Great for Battery Powered systems.Like LM2596, MP1584, XL4015 etc. Output has more ripple/noise than linear regulators.

 ## Tips & Tricks
 - Cirkit Designer studio for bread board
 - Monochrome lcd for ruggedness 2.4 inch
 - Use internal pullup resistor to avoid adding resistor to button